Abbey, Schoeffel and Grau: Other work

-The firm returned to light opera and touring European acts including Henry Irving and Ellen Terry from 1884.
+Abbey, Schoeffel, and Grau

+Maurice Grau joined with Abbey and Schoeffel to form the firm of Abbey, Schoeffel and Grau in 1887 immediately following another successful collaboration between the three men in which they organized and managed another tour featuring the French actress Sarah Bernhardt.
 From 1887 to 1888 they leased the Star Theatre (844 Broadway at 13th Street, previously Wallack's Theatre), and also from 11 October 1887 to July 1888 the then current Wallack's Theatre on 30th Street and Broadway.
 They built the Tremont Theatre, Boston in 1888, managed by Schoeffel.

 Abbey, Schoeffel and Grau again took up the challenge of grand opera, with a short season with Adelina Patti in 1887 at the Met, and in 1888 at the Teatro Solis, Montevideo; this was followed by a season of grand opera at the Auditorium Theatre in Chicago in 1889, and tours of the US with Patti, Nordica, and Albani in 1890.
-They returned to the Met in 1891, with Abbey managing for five years.
-Abbey's Theatre (at 1396 Broadway and West 38th Street) was built in 1893.
+They built the Broadway playhouse Abbey's Theatre (at 1396 Broadway and West 38th Street) in 1893.

+In 1891 Abbey, Schoeffel and Grau became co-managers of the Metropolitan Opera; succeeding Edmund C. Stanton whose focus on German opera had fallen out of favor.
+This co-leadership continued until the death of Abbey on October 17, 1896.
+At the time of his death the firm was in a poor state of affairs, largely due to Abbey's mismanagement which cost him all his fortune and deprived Mr. Grau as well of his savings.

 By 1895 the firm of Abbey, Schoeffel and Grau was in severe financial difficulties, and asked for extension of time to meet their obligations.
 The indebtedness was completely paid off.
 However, on 22 May 1896 the company failed with unsecured liabilities of $369,419.36 and actual assets of $162,54.85.
 Abbey had been ill.
 On June 30 the directors of the Metropolitan Opera and Real Estate Company renewed their lease and continued with their contract to produce grand opera.
 The creditors received 40% preferred stock and 60% in notes of the firm of Abbey, Schoeffel and Grau, which had been newly incorporated in July 1896 with $500,000 capital, of which $200,000 was preferred stock.
 The new organisation started free from debt, but Abbey died in October 1896.

-Schoeffel and Grau continued in business, with Grau taking over the management of the Met from 1896 to 1897, and of Covent Garden from 1897 to 1900.
-Grau left the Met at the end of 1902–3 season, retired to Paris and died in 1907.
+The firm of Abbey, Schoeffel and Grau did not survive after the death of Abbey.
+It dissolved after the conclusion of the Met's 1896-1897 season.
+Grau was the sole manager of the Met from 1897 until his retirement in 1903.
+He concurrently was director of the Royal Opera House in London from 1897-1900.
+He retired to Paris and died in 1907.
 Schoeffel continued to manage the Tremont Theatre in Boston until his death in 1918.